 - Soil provides them with a required environment for growth, multiplication, and protection from the harsh climate.

-- These bacteria, in turn, help the soil to be more porous, humid, and also fertile.
+- These bacteria, in turn, help the soil to be more porous, humid, and fertile.
 They act as decomposers and consume carbon compounds.

-- They break down soil pollutants and also pesticides.
+- They break down soil pollutants and pesticides.
 Further, they enhance soil water retention capacity and are also involved in disease suppression.

 Examples of soil bacteria include rhizobium, azotobacter.